truher/all25/lib/src/main/java/org/team100/lib/localization/README.md

 (see `AprilTagFieldLayoutWithCorrectOrientation`).

-The main complexity here is __accommodating delay.__  Camera input is delayed between around 75 and 100, and so it can't be used to directly adjust the robot's __current__ pose estimate.
+The main complexity here is __accommodating delay.__  Camera input is delayed between around 75 and 100 ms, and so it can't be used to directly adjust the robot's __current__ pose estimate.
 Instead, we apply camera input to __old__ pose estimates, recorded by `SwerveHistory`, and then __replay__ the subsequent odometry differentials to get the current pose.